• Skip to primary navigation

 Breakdown of relationships

 While a breakup involving kids is stressful enough, a breakup involving an international dimension, particularly where one partner returns to their country of origin (sometimes taking the children) is altogether more difficult.
 Often, the result is a protracted, expensive and stressful battle with a former partner involving court process in two different jurisdictions.
-There are more than 1000 applications made to courts around the UK for leave to remove each year.

 These types of dispute are not limited to cases involving parents of two different nationalities.
 Sometimes, a partner wishes to emigrate after the relationship has ended.
 In such cases, the partner moving must seek “leave to remove” from the court (i.e. permission to remove the children from the country.)